ITensor/website/docs/recipes/driver.md

 # Creating Your Own Driver Code

-By driver code one means code containing a `main` function that is meant to be compiled into a specific program.
+Driver code means code containing a `main` function that is meant to be compiled into a specific program.
-For a program called "`myappname`", typically the `main` function appears in a file called `myappname.cc`.
+Typically for a program called "`myappname`" the `main` function appears in a file called `myappname.cc`.
 (ITensor uses the convention that C++ source code files have the extension `.cc`, but other common conventions include `.cpp` or `.C`.)

 For convenience, ITensor includes a project template folder ready for you to use.
 To use it, follow these steps:

-1. Assuming the ITensor source code is located in `/home/username/itensor` (where `username` is your actual username), and you want to create your new project under `/home/username/software`, issue the commands:
+1. Assuming the ITensor source code is located in `/home/username/itensor` (where `username` is your actual username), and assuming you want to create your new project under `/home/username/software`, issue the commands:

        mkdir -p /home/username/software
        cp -r /home/username/itensor/tutorial/project_template \